malramsay64/phd-thesis/05_Crystal_Melting/methods.md

  /|                /|
 /_|_______________/_|
 ```

+The outer 1/3 of the orthorhombic configuration is then melted
+at temperatures displayed in @tbl:interface_melt_temps,
+removing any minor mismatch in the alignment of the periodic faces.
+The central crystal region is not integrated during the melting,
+however the distance between particles increases as the box size increases.

 The only difference between simulations of type `"liquid"` and `"interface"`, is
 that the interface simulations will only be integrating the motion of a subset of